 And very importantly, acceptance does not mean,

 *That you have no viable choices.
 To the contrary, it is only by truly accepting the person as they are (or the situation as it is), that you will be able to recognize the choices and options that will serve you best, as I did in my final match.
 Why?
 Because with acceptance, the focus changes from others to you—and what you can do to better serve your own interests.

 The next time you deal with an adversary, a perceived enemy—or for that matter, simply a very unpleasant person—I challenge you to try accepting them as they are.
 In doing so, note whether there were fewer aggravations.
 Was it easier to remain calm?
 Were you better able to focus on taking care of your own needs?

 Please let me know how it went!
-I would also love to hear about any acceptance stories you wish to share.
+I would also love to hear about any personal recovery and acceptance stories you wish to share.

 And remember to,

 *This post first appeared in the popular personal growth blog, Tiny Buddha.